hectortav/GameAlert/README.md

 # GameAlert

 GameAlert is a web - mobile app powered by the Reddit Api.
-The app will display game discounts and deals acording to the user's preferencies along with notifing the user for big price drops or free games.
+The app will display game discounts and deals according to the user's preferences along with notifying the user for big price drops or free games.

 ### Tech